 Relevant European policy intiatives

-From its inception, the Workshop has contributed to the long-terme-Skills agenda of the European Commission (EC).
-Information on the EC's e-Skills policy initiatives is available from the DG ENTR e-Skills web pages.
+From its inception, the Workshop has contributed to the long-term e-Skills agenda of the European Commission (EC).
+Information on the EC's e-Skills policy initiative is available from the DG ENTR e-Skills web pages.

 As ICT is developing rapidly, digital skills are increasingly becoming important and need to be constantly updated.
 In addition, the development of e-business is increasing in demand for individuals with creativity, innovation and higher-level conceptual skills.

 This workshop brings together more than 25 relevant stakeholders from industry, human resources, academia and IT national associations from Europe, United States and Japan.